 Don’t get me wrong.
 I think the Mythbusters are great because they make science fun and place a high value on using data to make decisions.
 It’s a great way to bring science to life for kids!
 Unfortunately, they occasionally draw incorrect conclusions from their data because they don’t use statistics.

 One of the things I love about statistics is that hypothesis testing helps you objectively evaluate the evidence.
-You set the significance level before the study, analyze the data, and then make a decision based on the p-value.
-You don’t have to worry about a subjective assessment about whether an effect appears to be large enough while simultaneously trying to factor in the sample size and sample variability!
+You set the significance level before the study, analyze the data, and then decide using the p-value.
+You don’t have to worry about a subjective assessment about whether an effect appears large enough while simultaneously trying to factor in the sample size and sample variability!

-In this post, I’ll detail their investigation into the myth that yawns are contagious and show how they would have benefited from using statistical analysis to perform hypothesis testing and to estimate a good sample size.
+In this post, I’ll detail their investigation into the myth that yawns are contagious and show how they would have benefited by using hypothesis testing and estimating an adequate sample size.

 Are Yawns Contagious?